Author: Asha Shah, MD, MS

 How does monkeypox spread?

 Monkeypox spreads most efficiently by close and intimate contact with patients who have active skin lesions or symptoms.
 It can also spread via large respiratory droplets during prolonged close contact.
-Much of the disease currently being seen has been sexually transmitted.
+Much of the disease currently being seen has been transmitted via close contact during intimate sexual activity.
 Asymptomatic spread has not been described.
 The illness can last for 2-4 weeks, and a person is considered contagious until all the skin lesions have crusted over and healthy skin forms underneath.

 What to do if you think you have or have been exposed to monkeypox: